My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to

 - Simmer until tender.
 Adjust the amount of water if needed.

 - Once water is fully absorbed, add a small amount of oil and toss the meat.

 - Serve with fried rice and a sunny-side-up egg.

 Tips and Techniques

-- Adjust the amount of sugar to make the dish less sweet.
+- Adjust the amount of brown sugar to make the dish less sweet.

 - Add more salt if you prefer a salty tocino.

 - Marinate the chicken for a longer time to ensure the meat is tasty.